Reginald Doherty

 Reginald "Reggie" or "R. F." Frank Doherty (14 October 1872 – 29 December 1910) was a British tennis player and the older brother of tennis player Laurence Doherty.
 He was known in the tennis world as "R.F." rather than "Reggie".
 He was a four-time Wimbledon singles champion and a triple Olympic Gold medalist in doubles and mixed doubles.

 Early life

 Doherty was born on 14 October 1872 at Beulah Villa in Wimbledon, the oldest son of William Doherty, a printer, and his wife Catherine Ann Davis.
 Doherty began tennis early in life and as a boy at Westminster School showed great promise.
 At age 14, he won the boys' singles title at an open championship in Llandudno.
-Doherty was educated at the University of Cambridge (Trinity Hall), where he played for the Cambridge University Lawn Tennis Club.
-In 1895 and 1895, he was part of the Cambridge team that beat Oxford and won the Scottish and Essex championships.
+Doherty was educated at Trinity Hall, Cambridge, where he played for the Cambridge University Lawn Tennis Club.
+In 1895 and 1896, he was part of the Cambridge team that beat Oxford and won the Scottish and Essex championships.